-Directors' fees are reviewed annually by the Nomination and Remuneration Committee with reference to the Company's activity, changing responsibilities and in comparison to fee levels of a peer group of companies.
+Directors' fees are reviewed annually by the Nomination and Remuneration Committee in the light of the Company's activity, changing responsibilities and in comparison to fee levels of a peer group of companies.
 Independent remuneration advice may be sought.
-The maximum total of Directors' fees is set by the shareholders in general meeting, and is currently capped at \$600,000.
+The maximum total of Directors' fees is set by the shareholders in general meeting and is currently capped at \$750,000.
 Details of Directors' remuneration are set out in the Remuneration Report in the Annual Report.

-Each Director appointed before October 2006 entered into a Retirement Agreement as approved by shareholders to convert accrued retirement entitlements at that time into shares in the Company to be held in the Non-Executive Directors 2006 Accrued Entitlements Share Plan until retirement.
+Each Director appointed before October 2006 entered into a Retirement Agreement as approved by shareholders to convert accrued retirement benefits at that time into shares in the Company to be held in the Non-Executive Directors 2006 Accrued Entitlements Share Plan until retirement.